breadfan18/project1-movies/README.md

 - Clicking Movie Name OR in card will result in error, because i don't have any conditional logic to map those to the movie object
 - One IFRAME element still exists for some reason and is taking up space, pushing the footer down.
 - If you click Action button during countdown, it will show 10 movie results.
 Need to disabled the Action button during countdown.
+- The overlay doesn't take up the entirety of the vertical height.
+If user scrolls down while overlay is shows, there's no overlay in scrolled down part.